mareek/UUIDNext/README.md

 ## Why creating a new Library ? is there a problem with Guid.NewGuid() ?

-As I said, UUIDs V4 produced by Guid.NewGuid() are fine when tey are not used in the scenarios described above and there's no reason to stop using them.
+As I said, UUIDs V4 produced by Guid.NewGuid() are fine when they are not used in the scenarios described above and there's no reason to stop using them.
 But if you find yourself in a position where UUID V4 is suboptimal, this library is for you.

 ## Resources